TolikPylypchuk/KeyboardSwitch/docs/_v3_0/03-settings-app..md

 ---

 Keyboard Switch Settings is a simple app which controls the behavior of the Keyboard Switch service.
-If you installed the app using a Windows inaller, you can find the app in the Start menu.
+If you installed the app using a Windows installer, you can find the app in the Start menu.

 Here's how it looks: